goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/interface-and-layers.md

 # Interface and layers
 <!--endTocHeader-->

-ZtplAppDirectory is organized in a layered architecture.
+`ZtplAppDirectory` is organized in a layered architecture.
 Every layers are encapsulated, yet they can pass data to each other.

 For example, a UI layer should not know about database layer's implementation, but it should be able to pass data into/receive data from it.

-You can also swap a layer with another one as long as both layer has the same interface.
+You can also swap a layer component with another one as long as both layer has the same interface.
 For example, you can choose to use `LocalRPC` or `RMQRPC`.
-Both of them are compatible to each other, because they have the same interface: `RPC` interface.
+Both of them are compatible to each other, because they have the same interface (i.e., `RPC` interface).

 # Available layers